melladam/melladam.github.io/index.md

 than across categories.
 At the same time, Gaming maintains slightly stronger links with a small set of nearby genres, such as <strong>Comedy</strong> and <strong>Pets &amp; Animals</strong>, while remaining connected to more distant categories.
-Overall, this suggests a community that is at the same time <strong>internally cohesive</strong> and sightly more diffused across Youtube than other categories.
+Overall, this suggests a community that is at the same time <strong>internally cohesive</strong> and slightly more diffused across Youtube than other categories.

 </p>